Aric Almirola: 2024–present: Return to Xfinity Series part-time

 In 2025, Almirola partnered with Joe Gibbs Racing and the Christian organization Young Life to compete part-time in the NASCAR Xfinity Series, participating in nine events.
 After a late-race caution at Phoenix, Almirola took over the lead from Justin Allgaier and made a last lap pass on Alex Bowman in an exciting photo finish to earn the win.
 Almirola beat Bowman by 0.045 seconds, the 26th closest finish in Xfinity Series history.
 At Indianapolis, Almirola was intentionally right-rear hooked by Austin Hill to the outside wall, having Hill be penalized five laps and suspended the following week.
 During the playoffs, Almirola won at Bristol and Las Vegas.
 With Almirola finishing second at Phoenix, the No. 19 car ended the season with the owners' championship.

 Personal life

-Aric Almirola was born at Eglin Air Force Base in Florida, and raised in Tampa.
+Almirola was born at Eglin Air Force Base in Florida, and raised in Tampa.
 His family members are of Cuban descent.
-His grandfather Sam Rodriguez was a dirt sprint car driver.
+His grandfather, Sam Rodriguez, was a dirt sprint car driver.

 A graduate of Hillsborough High School in Tampa, Almirola attended the University of Central Florida to work on a degree in mechanical engineering before leaving to pursue a career in racing.

 Almirola is married to Janice Almirola, with whom he has two children Almirola danced with his children in a 2019 public service announcement for the Administration for Children and Families (ACF), part of the Responsible Fatherhood media campaign.